finopsfoundation/framework/_capabilities/cost-allocation.md

 ## Get Involved
-Get involved and contribute to the community by sharing a forecasting related story or providing a playbook for how you have implemented cloud cost forecasting best practices in your organization.
+Get involved and contribute to the community by sharing a related story or providing a playbook for how you have implemented cloud cost allocation and metadata best practices in your organization.
 Your real world story or how-to can be provided in the context of:
 >* one or more cloud providers
 * the types of cloud services used (compute, storage, database, etc...)
 * describe a combination of  tooling, platform or vendor, and processes including KPIs